 Using the intercepting proxy approach, a tester can change the response that is sent to a server by their browser - opening up a wealth of opportunity for exploring vulnerabilities.
-This is one reason Burp Suite Professional has gained its reputation as the ethical hacker's Swiss Army knife and become industry standard pentesting software.
+This is one reason Burp Suite Pro has gained its reputation as the ethical hacker's Swiss Army knife and become industry standard pentesting software.

 The DAST concept is advantageous in many ways - and is often more practical than alternate "white box" methods like SAST (static application security testing).
 SAST investigates an app's source code to look for bugs - and while this is a great idea in theory, in practice it tends to report many false positives.
 DAST doesn't suffer from this tendency.

 It's not that DAST will never report a false positive - because this does happen from time to time.
 But, compared to SAST, the amount returned is negligible.
 In terms of false positives then, it's a resounding win for DAST.
 And false positives waste both time and money.